apostolosxenos/WorkingWithBigData2/README.md

 1.3 Five most frequent words whose length is more than average, sorted by value in descending order

+---

 2.1 All pairs of players

 2.2 Pairs of players which played more than fives times against each other

 2.3 All moves

+---

 DataFrames have been created to process input data in CovidStatistics and SalesStatistics tasks.

+3.1 Covid cases in Greece in December 2020

+3.2 Total cases and deaths for each continect

+3.3 Daily mean cases and deaths for each European country

+3.4 Dates with most cases in Europe